-When you begin withdrawal, it’s going to feel uncomfortable and perhaps even painful.
+When you begin withdrawal from Valium addiction, it’s going to feel uncomfortable and perhaps even painful.
 The brain has to try to regulate diazepam levels when you stop using Valium.
 It is used to being in a calm state, so the central nervous system may be easily overexcited during withdrawal as it tries to find some sense of balance without the drug.
 Trying to detox on your own can lead to seizures, panic attacks, and other frightening side effects.
 In a professional detox setting, medical personnel can manage withdrawal symptoms, ensuring you remain safe and comfortable.
-Withdrawal from Valium actually sets in within a few hours of last use and usually inflicts addicts with a period of insomnia and nausea that may or may not include vomiting.
+Withdrawal from Valium actually sets in within a few hours of last use and usually inflicts those involved in Valium addiction with a period of insomnia and nausea that may or may not include vomiting.

 Initially, you are going to feel like you have a bad hangover as you start tapering down how much Valium you’re taking.
 Tremors and a heavy dose of sweating are to be expected, too.

 The objective is that only one trip to rehab will be needed, but this isn’t always the case.
 That being said, Benzo.org notes that while relapse occurred for eight participants in one study, five of them successfully achieved recovery after a second attempt at withdrawal.
 The most intense symptoms will peak around day three and dissipate by day six.
-Some addicts have a resurgence of these symptoms in the second week of detox.
+Some people struggling with Valium addiction have a resurgence of these symptoms in the second week of detox.